midarrlabs/midarr-server/README.md

 ## Configuration

-Integrations must also provide the volumes as mounted in your Radarr and Sonarr instances:
+Integrations must provide the volumes as mounted in your Radarr and Sonarr instances:
 ```bash
 /path/to/radarr/movies:/movies
 /path/to/sonarr/shows:/shows